Venafi/pyVenafi/pytpp/docs/rst/usage/examples/client_groups.rst

     client_group = features.client_groups.create(name='name_of_client_group')

 .. note::
-    1. The default 'agent_type' for a client group is agentless.
+    The default 'agent_type' for a client group is ``Agentless``.
-    2. The features.client_groups.create() will return the group if it already exists

 Agent Types
 -----------

+TODO: CHANGE LINK TO ATTRIBUTE VALUES LIST
+Refer to :ref:`client_groups_feature_list` for the available client group types.

 There are different types of client groups, they can be found in ClientGroupsAttributeValues:

 .. code-block:: python